bbrister/SIFT3D/doc/INSTALL_LINUX.md

 # SIFT3D Linux Installation Instructions

-Copyright (c) 2015-2016 Blaine Rister et al., see LICENSE for details.
+Copyright (c) 2015-2017 Blaine Rister et al., see LICENSE for details.

 # Installing the dependencies

 This program requires the following external libraries:
 - [zlib](http://www.zlib.net/)
 - [LAPACK](http://www.netlib.org/lapack/)

+In addition, the following libraries add optional support for reading and writing DICOM and NIFTI files:
 - [DCMTK](http://dicom.offis.de/dcmtk.php.en)
 - [nifticlib](http://sourceforge.net/projects/niftilib/files/nifticlib/)

+The optional I/O support will be compiled if DMCTK and nifticlib are found on your system.
+Otherwise, the programs will run as normal, throwing an error if you try to use an unsupported file format.

 On Ubuntu 16.04, the following command will install all dependencies: